 Even so, you may have witnessed the additional amount of investment that is being made to repair, replace, and upgrade your water and wastewater infrastructure, not only to keep services going, but also to preserve that infrastructure for many years to come.
-Projects such as the relining of the YEAR interceptor line can cost millions to complete.
+Projects such as the relining of the 1966 interceptor line can cost millions to complete.
 In a nutshell, the Interceptor is a very important, very large sewer line.
-The sewer laterals from your home empty into sewer mains in the street, which in turn all empty into the Interceptor, that transports all of your wastewater to the wastewater treatment plant for processing.
+The sewer laterals from your homes empty into sewer mains in the street, which in turn all empty into the Interceptor, that transports all of your wastewater to the wastewater treatment plant for processing.
 (That’s why it is so important to remember: “Only wee and poo in the loo!”)

 Some of our most helpful water saving tips;

-- regularly dye-test your toilets,
+regularly dye-test your toilets,

-- water plants and lawns early in the morning on non-windy days,
+water plants and lawns early in the morning on non-windy days,

-- turn the water off while you brush your teeth, and
+turn the water off while you brush your teeth, and

-- take showers instead of baths.
+take showers instead of baths.

-Learn more at Water Use it Wisely
+Learn more about water conservation at Water Use it Wisely

 Their site has nearly 200 ways to save water listed!